surf-sci-bc/deployment/dev/README.md

 $ make dev-run
 ```

-You can now access the container by the last link that is given in the terminal. `agfalta_tools` is mounted from the projects folder, so changes to `agfalta_tools` are directly affecting the development environment inside the container and vice versa.
+You can now access the container by the last link that is given in the terminal. `uspy` is mounted from the projects folder, so changes to `uspy` are directly affecting the development environment inside the container and vice versa.

 ## Additional variables

 For the relevant commands, some values can be changed from the command line (like with `REPO_DIR`):

 * `IMAGE_NAME`: The name of the docker image.
-Defaults to `agfalta_tools-dev` (relevant for build and run)
+Defaults to `uspy-dev` (relevant for build and run)
 * `CONT_NAME`: Name of the container that the run target creates (it is destroyed automatically after stopping).
-Defaults to `agfalta_tools_devJL`
+Defaults to `uspy_devJL`
-* `VERSION`: Version of `agfalta` as a git reference.
+* `VERSION`: Version of `uspy` as a git reference.
 Defaults to `HEAD`